TiagoL0pes/UserManagement/README.md

 A Spring Boot Project demonstrating how to implement CRUD operations with a User entity through endpoints provided from API, using MVC architecture.

 ## Technologies used:
--Java 1.8
+- Java 1.8
--Lombok
+- Lombok
--Spring Boot
+- Spring Boot
--Spring MVC (Payara)
+- Spring MVC (Payara)
--Spring Data JPA (Hibernate & PostgreSQL)
+- Spring Data JPA (Hibernate & PostgreSQL)
--Hibernate
+- Hibernate
--Maven
+- Maven

 ## Installation
 The project is created with Maven, so you just need to import it to your IDE and build the project to resolve the dependencies